qiubee/live-connectr/readme.md

 # To run client in the development environment
 npm run serve

-# To build client app
+# To build client app & copy to public folder on the server
 npm run build

 # To lint files